morian/blacknet/README.txt

 with the main server.
 Please consult --help from both commands and read blacknet.cfg.example carefully.

+You need to generate SSL certificates in order to make blacknet work correctly over network stacks.
+Please use easy-rsa or equivalent to generate your own PKI and deliver certificates between your server and your honeypots.

 	* Requirements
 		- Python 2.7 (not tested yet in 3.x)